 - Integrate dietary advice with a personalised diabetes management plan, including other aspects of lifestyle modification, such as increasing physical activity and losing weight.

-- For adults with type 2 diabetes who are overweight, set an initial body weight loss target of 5-10%.
-Lesser degrees of weight loss may still be of benefit and larger degrees of weight loss in the longer term will have advantageous metabolic impact.
+- For adults with type 2 diabetes who are overweight, set an initial body weight loss target of 5% to 10%.
+Remember that lesser degrees of weight loss may still be of benefit, and that larger degrees of weight loss in the longer term will have advantageous metabolic impact.

-- Limited substitution of sucrose-containing foods for other carbohydrate in the meal plan is allowable but avoid excess energy intake.
+- Advise adults with type 2 diabetes that limited substitution of sucrose-containing foods for other carbohydrate in the meal plan is allowable, but that they should take care to avoid excess energy intake.

 - Discourage the use of foods marketed specifically for people with diabetes.